Perspectives of a Security Maverick written by Kenneth F. Belva

 He taught as an Adjunct Professor in the Business Computer Systems Department at the State University of New York at Farmingdale.
 Mr. Belva is credited by Microsoft and IBM for discovering vulnerabilities in their software.
 He is the author of the chapter “Encryption in XML” in Hackproofing XML published by Syngress.

-Mr. Belva previously held the Certified Information Systems Security Professional (CISSP), Certified Ethical Hacker (CEH) certifications and has passed the Certified Information Security Manager (CISM) exam.
+Mr. Belva holds the Certified Information Systems Security Professional (CISSP).
+He previously held the Certified Ethical Hacker (CEH) certification and has passed the Certified Information Security Manager (CISM) exam.